penqen/yuki_helper/README.md

 # YukiHelper

-`YukiHelper` provides helpers to download testcases and to compile the source code in order to help test (judge) your souce code (e.g. ac, wa, re) in your local environment.
+`YukiHelper` provides helpers to download testcases and to compile the source code in order to help to test (judge) your souce code (e.g. ac, wa, re) in your local environment.

-Current version supports `YukiCoder` and `Elixir`.
+Current version supports for the following:

+- languages
+  - C++11
+  - Elixir
+  - Ruby
+- providers
+  - YukiCoder

 Note that `YukiHelper` needs your access token to download testcases for any problem.
 Please set the access token into your config file described later.